-Notwithstanding his rhetoric to the contrary (and US President George W. Bush’s gullible praise for his democratic values), Putin has been unabashed in his systematic efforts to reclaim totalitarian power in Russia.
-I duly commented here in a 25 March 2005 article titled President Putin reforming Russia in his own image, here in a 1 June 2005 article titled Vladimir Putin sends political dissident Mikhail Khodorkovsky [the richest man in Russia] off to the Gulag!, and here in an 18 May 2006 article titled Putin’s wife reveals his (old-fashioned) philosophy on domestic affairs….
+Despite his rhetoric to the contrary — and George W. Bush’s naïve praise for his supposed democratic values — Putin has been relentless in consolidating totalitarian power in Russia.
+I’ve chronicled his efforts over the years, including here in a 25 March 2005 article titled President Putin Reforming Russia in His Own Image, here in a 1 June 2005 article titled Vladimir Putin Sends Political Dissident Mikhail Khodorkovsky [the Richest Man in Russia] Off to the Gulag!, and here in an 18 May 2006 article titled Putin’s Wife Reveals His (Old-Fashioned) Philosophy on Domestic Affairs….
+Each of these pieces highlights his systematic dismantling of democratic norms under the guise of reform.

 “I know what it is to try to build your own nation when danger is knocking on the door.”
 [Georgian President Saakashvili]

-In late September, Georgian authorities arrested 5 Russian military officers accused of spying.
-This, in turn, prompted Putin to accuse Saakashvili of “terrorist and hostage-taking activities” and of being a puppet of Western governments (i.e. the US).
+For instance, in late September, Georgian authorities arrested five Russian military officers on charges of espionage.
+In response, Putin lashed out, accusing Saakashvili of engaging in “terrorist and hostage-taking activities” and dismissing him as a mere puppet of Western governments—namely, the United States.

-But wait, there’s more.
-Because, according to a Pravda report, just weeks ago, Russian police demanded a list of all schoolchildren with Georgian names attending schools in Russia to deport them under the pretext of cracking down on illegal immigration.
-This, in turn, prompted Saakashvili to accuse Putin of:
+But that’s not all.
+According to a Pravda report, Russian police recently demanded a list of schoolchildren with Georgian names attending schools in Russia — allegedly to deport them under the guise of cracking down on illegal immigration.
+This brazen act of targeting Georgians prompted Saakashvili to condemn Putin for:

 …singling out Georgians for discrimination and deportation [in a way] reminiscent of czarist policies dispossessing Jews.

-NOTE: I suspect Jews whose families were expelled from Russia by the czars and Stalin would probably take issue with Saakashvili’s opportunistic analogy.
-Nonetheless, Putin’s Putinization of Russia and bullying of his neighbors certainly conjure up those unseemly practices.
+NOTE: It’s worth acknowledging that Jews whose families were expelled from Russia under the czars or Stalin might bristle at Saakashvili’s opportunistic analogy.
+Still, there’s no denying that Putin’s ongoing Putinization of Russia — and his bullying of neighboring states — evokes unsettling echoes of those historical injustices.

 Russia Vladimir Putin, Georgia Mikhail Saakashvili